RomanBase/flutter_control/README.md

 **Controllers**

 - [BaseControlModel] Stores all Business Logic and initializes self during Widget construction.
 - [BaseController] Extended version of [BaseControlModel] with more functionality.
+Mainly used for pages or complex Widgets.
 - [BaseModel] Extended but lightweight version of [BaseControlModel].
-Mainly used for Items in dynamic List or to separate/reuse Logic.
+Mainly used for Items in dynamic List or to separate/reuse Logic parts.
 - [InputController] Controller for [InputField] to control text, changes, validity, focus, etc. Controllers can be chained via 'next' and 'done' events.
 - [NavigatorController] Controller for [NavigatorStack.single] to control navigation inside Widget.
-- [NavigatorStackController] Controller for [NavigatorStack.pages] or [NavigatorStack.menu] to control navigation between Widgets.
+- [NavigatorStackController] Controller for [NavigatorStack.pages] or [NavigatorStack.menu] to control navigation between pages.
+Mainly used with bottom menu.

 ---

 **Widgets**

-- [ControlWidget] Base Widget to work with ControlModel.
+- [ControlWidget] Base Widget to work with [BaseControlModel].
-- [BaseControlWidget] Widget with no init ControlModel, but still have access to Factory etc. so Controllers can be get from there.
+- [BaseControlWidget] Widget with no init [BaseControlModel], but still have access to Factory etc. so Controllers can be get from there.
-- [SingleControlWidget] Widget with just one ControlModel.
+- [SingleControlWidget] Widget with just one [BaseControlModel].

 - [InputField] Wrapper of [TextField] to provide more functionality and control via [InputController].
 - [FieldBuilder] Dynamic Widget builder controlled by [FieldControl].
 - [FieldBuilderGroup] Dynamic Widget builder controlled by multiple [FieldControl]s.
 - [ListBuilder] Wrapper of [FieldBuilder] to easily work with Lists.
+All primitives have own builder - [DoubleBuilder], [BoolBuilder], etc.
 - [ControlBuilder] Dynamic Widget builder controlled by [ActionControl].
 - [StableWidget] Widget that is build just once.
+No mather how many times is build called.
+Rebuild can be forced via parameters..

 - [NavigatorStack.single] Enables navigation inside Widget.
 - [NavigatorStack.pages] Enables navigation between Widgets.
 Usable for menus, tabs, etc.